photoprism/photoprism-docs/docs/contribute.md

 Replace *1234* with the GitHub issue ID.
 The last example will close the issue when the commit is merged into *master*.

 Please use a short and descriptive branch name, e.g. **NOT** "patch-1".
 It's very common but creates a naming conflict each time when a submission is pulled for a review.

-###  Development Environment

-Is is easiest to build the application inside the Docker container.
-See [Developer Guide](https://github.com/photoprism/photoprism/wiki).

 ## Donations